Asian confederation joins FIFA in urging release of Bahraini player

 He was convicted of vandalizing a police station and sentenced to 10 years in prison in absentia.
 He denies wrongdoing.
 The Bahrain government says Araibi can appeal against the sentence if he returns to the kingdom.

-FIFA’s statement urging Araibi’s release comes after Samoura met former Australian international Craig Foster and a representative of the World Players Association, who have been leading the campaign for Araibi’s release.
+FIFA’s statement urging Araibi’s return to his adopted home comes after Samoura met former Australian international Craig Foster and a representative of the World Players Association, who have been campaigning for his release.

 Football’s world governing body had previously written to the Thai Prime Minister to request a meeting to discuss the case.

-“In yesterday’s meeting, FIFA reiterated its will to escalate this issue to the highest levels of all authorities in both Bahrain and Thailand,” a FIFA statement said.
+“In (Monday)’s meeting, FIFA reiterated its will to escalate this issue to the highest levels of all authorities in both Bahrain and Thailand,” a FIFA statement said.

 Editing by Amlan Chakraborty